 - Inhalers – The use of an inhaler prior to a breath test is allowed.
 Re-start the 15 minute deprivation period from the completion of the use of the inhaler then test the subject on the DataMaster after the deprivation period has elapsed.

 To run the breath test, the operator will do the following:

 - Enter the information –Blank Test

 - The DCI recommends that the officer instruct the subject to “provide a long and steady breath through the mouthpiece”.
 However, other instructions given to the individual on how to provide a breath will not bias a test against the subject.

-- Note – the mouthpiece can be placed onto the breath hose at any time prior to the subject providing a breath into the instrument.
+- Note – the mouthpiece can be placed onto the breath hose at any time before the subject providing a breath into the instrument.
 Avoid putting the mouthpiece on while the DMT is in a “TIMED PURGE” mode.

 - After you press “OK” – the DataMaster will proceed to run the initial quality assurance tests.
 This includes: